zrong/hexo-theme-freemind/_posts/tag-plugins.md

 ## Side Images ##

-You can also insert a side image at the right side of the page{% sideimg /images/tag-plugins/plugins.jpg 1 %}This is a side image.{% endsideimg %}.
+You can also insert an image at the right side of the page{% sideimg /images/tag-plugins/plugins.jpg 1 %}This is a side image.{% endsideimg %}.

 ### Syntax ###